Bone, Joint, Muscle, Skin Health & Nutrition

 - Bone, joint and muscle enable you to move, bend and flex, and lead an active life.

-- Skin is your body's largest organ and it covers and protects your whole body, from head to toe.
+- Skin is your body's largest organ which covers and protects the whole body, from head to toe.

-Generally, your body needs protein to build and repair tissues whilst certain body cells or tissues require specific proteins.
 Proteins are made up of amino acids and are part of every cells and tissues.
+Generally, proteins are important for growth and development, maintenance and repair, and to provide glucose when the need arises.
+Whilst specific proteins like collagen are necessary for certain body cells or tissues.
 As your body is constantly undergoing wear and tear, amino acids provide continuous repairs.
-In short, proteins are important for growth and development, maintenance and repair, and to provide glucose when the need arises.

-Your body needs essential nutrients which the body can't make.
-At some stage, your body can also be lacking of certain nutrients.
+Your body systems need essential nutrients to function normally.
+However, essential nutrients can't be synthesized or made by the body.
+Your body can also be lacking of certain nutrients.
 Hence, the need for nutrition supplementation.
 These essential nutrients can always be derived from natural sources.

 Walk, Stand, Bend, Flex Comfortably & Confidently